benz1221/pi-node-instruction/(EN)-Windows-10-Home-Edition.md

 [Port Forward](https://www.portforward.com "Port Forward") is a place to start.

 # STEP 2
 You also need to create rules in Windows Defender Firewall.
-You want an inbound and outbound rule allowing traffic on TCP (and probably UDP too) for 31400-31409 for Public, Private, and Domain networks (at least that's what I did).
+You want an inbound and outbound rule allowing traffic on TCP for 31400-31409 for Public, Private, and Domain networks (at least that's what I did).

+Right-click on your network icon (WiFi or Ethernet plug icon, in the bottom right) and select "Open Network & Internet settings".
+Look for and click "Windows Firewall" (towards the bottom middle of the screen that popped up).

+On the new screen that popped up, select "Advanced settings".
+You'll need administrator rights on your computer to do this, and a little box will pop up.
+You'll need to hit "Yes" to continue.

+Yet another window will pop up, this one called "Windows Defender Firewall with Advanced Security".
+Click on "Inbound Rules" toward the top left.
+Then click "New Rule..." toward the top right.
+Select "Port" then "Next" then "TCP" (should be the default) then "Specific local ports:".
+In the field to the right, type in ```31400-31409```, then "Next".
+Select "Allow the connection" (the default), then "Next", then check "Domain", "Private", and "Public" before hitting "Next" again.
+Type in a name like "pi node ports" and a description if you like, then "Finish".

+Repeat the steps above, except click "Outbound Rules".
+Note that "Block the connection" is the default and should be changed to "Allow the connection" just like above.

 # STEP 3
 Install **Docker Toolbox**.
 There is a link provided in the Pi Node app, or use this one: <https://github.com/docker/toolbox/releases/download/v19.03.1/DockerToolbox-19.03.1.exe>.
-Make sure you check to include all the options.
+You don't have to "Help Docker improve Toolbox" (just un-check it) but make sure you include "Docker Compose for Windows", "VirtualBox", and "Kitematic for Windows (Alpha)".
 When installation completes, you should have 3 icons on your Desktop for Docker Quickstart Terminal, Oracle VM VirtualBox, and Kitematic.

 *A quick explanation of the icons:*
 Docker Toolbox installs Docker, a Linux-based software for running applications in a "container".
 The "container" safely stores these programs away from the rest of your computer.
 Docker Toolbox also installs Oracle VM VirtualBox.
 Kitematic uses this to create a Linux VM (virtual machine) to run Docker inside of.